front-end-intermediate/4-pet-finder/README.md

 - import the useEffect and useState hooks from React - `import React, { useEffect, useState } from "react";`
 - initialize our pets state to an empty array - `const [pets, setPets] = useState([]);`
 - useEffect runs after our component renders
-- calling setPets is going to trigger a rerender, and we should see our stringified data
+- calling setPets is going to trigger a re-render, and we should see our stringified data

 ```js
 import { useEffect, useState } from "react";